B987352101_O1995.pdf

 sees a moa.

-is a great, fierce bird, twice the height of a man.
+of a man.
 Look,

 a bundle, showed them a piece of preserved flesh and told